Smart Meters & Dynamic Tariffs Austria 2026 Guide

 How to activate:

-- Log into your grid operator's portal:
+- Log into your grid operator portal:

 - Vienna: smartmeter.wienernetze.at

-- NÖ: smartmeter.netz-noe.at
+- NO: smartmeter.netz-noe.at

 - OÖ: smartmeter.netzooe.at

-- Enable "15-Minuten Messwerte" in settings
+- Enable "15-Minuten Messwerte" in your account settings

-- Wait 24-48 hours for activation
+- Wait 24-48 hours for activation to take effect

-Opt-Out Option
+Opt-Out Option in Austria

 Step 2: Choose a Dynamic Tariff Provider